Mișu Benvenisti: Early life and career

 The Benvenistis belonged to the Sephardi minority (evrei sefarzi or evrei spanioli) within the larger Jewish community.
-They were first noted locally for their contribution in publishing: in 1876, two of its members, Sandu and David, created Frații Benvenisti—a major Jewish printing press, centered on Craiova city.
+They were first noted locally for their contribution in publishing: in 1876, two family members, Sandu and David, created Frații Benvenisti—a major Jewish printing press, centered on Craiova city.
 Memoirist Mariu Theodorian-Carada recalled in 1938 that "Benvenisti the elder was the only Craiova Jew to wear a fur-lined caftan".
 Mișu was born to Simon Benvenisti and Ernestina Schlanger on July 1, 1902.
+His maternal grandfather, Adolf Schlanger, was Romania's oldest traveling salesman at the time of his death in December 1906.
 Mișu's father, who lived between 1870 and 1943, had worked for Frații Benvenisti library and then for Editura Alcalay company, until establishing his own editorial imprint, Editura Ancora.
 He was highly respected in the Romanian literary community, and noted especially for his role in promoting figures such as Eugen Lovinescu, George Bacovia, and Liviu Rebreanu.
 In 1922, Simon was sponsoring an annual Benvenisti Prize, awarded by the Romanian Writers' Society to debuting poets.
 His elder son Felix preserved the family tradition as director of Bicurim publishers; born in Bucharest in 1900, Felix was working as a clerk during the 1950s.
 Maternal cousins of Felix and Mișu included Dolfi Urseanu, who worked at the State Opera Theater.

 As the second son, Mișu was primarily interested in the legal profession and politics.
 In 1918 or 1919, soon after hearing about the Balfour Declaration, and influenced by his colleague Carol Singer, he joined a Zionist youth group called Hatalmid.
 He served as its president in 1919–1920, during which time he was acquainted with more senior Zionist figures, including activist Leon Mizrachi, Mișu Weissman, and Chief Rabbi Jacob Itzhak Niemirower.
 In 1920, while studying law at the University of Bucharest, he was recruited by the Jewish students' organization, Hașmonea, and, on Mizrachi's proposal, was elected chairman of the Zionist Youth Organization of Romania (1923–1924).
 This period saw him involved in at least one scuffle with antisemitic colleagues: on January 31, 1923, they tried to prevent Benvenisti and Samuel Steinberg from hearing a lecture by Mircea Djuvara; "other Jewish students arrived in" to assist, after which the two groups fought each other, leaving three Jews and one Romanian slightly injured.
 His brother, meanwhile, had embraced anti-Zionism, joining the Association of Romanian Jews in Brăila, which declared itself in favor of complete Jewish assimilation.